Shopify/remote-dom/packages/wpt-runner/README.md

 Useful runner options include `--headed`, `--verbose`, `--timeout 60s`, `--port 5174`, and `--strict-port`.

+The CLI loads one control page and creates a fresh worker for each selected WPT path.
+Served WPT files use ETag revalidation, so shared resources such as `testharness.js` avoid repeated response bodies without an application-level source cache.

 Set `WPT_ROOT=/path/to/wpt` to use an existing checkout.
 The runner verifies `resources/testharness.js` and skips all downloads.
 Set `WPT_CACHE_DIR` to override the download cache.

 ## Pinned source and cache